ffranciscoo/rails_base/README.md

 ## Credentials
 - In folder `envs` set the credentials for postgres
-- In file `.env` set the host for swagger
+- In file `.env` set the host for swagger, docker and rails environments

 ## Set up & Run
 - Inside the projec folder:
 - You can run `make` or `make help` to see all the options.

 1. Run `make build`
-1. For development mode, It´s necessary to enter in the container with the next command `make devshell`
+1. For development mode, It´s necessary to enter in the container with the next command `make dev`
 1. Inside the container run the command for create the database: `bundle exec rake db:setup`
 1. Run the app `bundle exec rails server -b 0.0.0.0 -p 3000`
 1. You can now try your REST services! visiting http://localhost/api/v1/ping